Michigan Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Repairs for weather-related accidents or if you were hit by an animal

-The table reflects Michigan's state minimum car insurance requirements, including bodily injury, property damage and personal injury protection.
+The table reflects Michigan's minimum car insurance requirements, including bodily injury, property damage and personal injury protection.
 Coverage specifics depend on an individual's policy terms and conditions.

 Average Cost of Minimum Coverage Car Insurance in Michigan